Warren Court: Membership

 The Warren Court began on October 5, 1953, when President Dwight D. Eisenhower appointed Earl Warren, the incumbent governor of California, to replace Fred Vinson as Chief Justice of the United States.
 The court began with Warren and the remaining eight members of the Vinson Court: Hugo Black, Stanley Forman Reed, Felix Frankfurter, William O. Douglas, Robert H. Jackson, Harold Hitz Burton, Tom C. Clark, and Sherman Minton.

 Jackson died in 1954, and Minton retired in 1956.
 They were replaced by John Marshall Harlan II and William J. Brennan Jr. Another vacancy occurred when Reed retired in 1957 and was replaced by Charles Evans Whittaker.
 Burton then retired in 1958, and Eisenhower appointed Potter Stewart in his place.
 When Frankfurter and Whittaker retired in 1962, then-President John F. Kennedy appointed two new justices: Byron White and Arthur Goldberg.
 In 1965, President Lyndon B. Johnson encouraged Goldberg to resign to become Ambassador to the United Nations, and nominated Abe Fortas to take his place.
 Clark retired in 1967, and Johnson appointed the first African American justice, Thurgood Marshall, to the court.
-The Warren Court concluded on June 23, 1969, when Earl Warren retired and was replaced by Warren E. Burger.
+The Warren Court ended on June 23, 1969, when Earl Warren retired and was replaced by Warren E. Burger.
 Prominent members of the Court during the Warren Court era besides the Chief Justice included Associate Justices: Brennan, Douglas, Black, Frankfurter, and Harlan II.